pytorch/torchtune/README.md

 ### Finetuning resource requirements

 Note: These resource requirements are based on GPU peak memory reserved during training using the specified configs.
 You may experience different peak memory utilization based on changes made in configuration / training.
+Please see the linked configs in the table for specific settings such as batch size, FSDP, activation checkpointing, optimizer, etc used to obtain the peak memory.

 | HW Resources | Finetuning Method |  Config | Model Size | Peak Memory per GPU
 |--------------|-------------------|---------|------------|---------------------|